OleksandrDemian/limo/packages/article/README.md

 * fastify (v`^4.9.2`)

 ## Custom processor and start function
 * CustomJsxProcessor: this function will be used to replace JSX elements.
-It is same as React.createElement and should be imported in all jsx files (no auto-import in this tutorial).
+It is the same as React.createElement and should be imported in all jsx files (no auto-import in this tutorial).
 * start: this function will start the app

 ```javascript